Inline hockey

 Unlike ice hockey, there are no blue lines or defensive zones in roller hockey.
-This means that, according to most rule codes, there are no offsides or icings that can occur during game play.
+This means that, according to most rule codes, there are no offsides or icings that can occur during gameplay.
 This along with fewer players on the rink allows for faster gameplay.
 There are traditionally two 20-minute periods or four 10-minute periods with a stopped clock.

+Internationally, inline hockey is represented by the World Skate which organized an annual world championship, the International Ice Hockey Federation (IIHF) ceased to organize its own championship.
 In the United States, the highest governing body for the sport is USA Roller Sports (USARS).
 USARS is credited with the development of the present-day rules and regulations that is used throughout multiple tournament series.
 They organize tournaments across the United States but they are not the only tournament provider.
 Some of the other independent tournament providers include Amateur Athletic Union, North American Roller Championships, and the Torhs 2 Hot 4 Ice tournament series.
-Internationally, inline hockey is represented by two different unions, the World Skate and the International Ice Hockey Federation (IIHF).
-Each organizes its own annual world championships.

 Due to the 2022 Russian invasion of Ukraine, World Skate banned Russian and Belarusian athletes and officials from its competitions, and will not stage any events in Russia or Belarus in 2022.